 Millennials, or Generation Y, refer to all people born between 1980 and 2000.
 It is a generation that is often considered to represent future consumers, and therefore is a central topic of discussion for all brands.
 The luxury goods industry is no exception, it is far from having escaped the trend.
 In 2018, Millennials accounted for 40 % of global personal luxury goods consumers, and represented 31% of luxury goods sales value.
 They will contribute to 130% of the luxury market’s growth between 2018 and 2025*.
-In this sense, the industry must quickly develop its strategy and go digital in order to welcome its future customers to the best of their ability.
+In this sense, the industry must quickly develop its strategy and go digital in order to offer the best welcome to its future customers.

 *Bain & Company, Luxury goods worldwide market study Fall-Winter 2018

 Unlike other generations, Millennials bring along their fair share of new demands and beliefs that shift away from the luxury market’s historical consumers.
 This shift makes brands take a strategic turn, which is not always as obvious as we’d think.
 How can these Millennials be reached?
 Do young consumers represent a risk for the brand and its image?